microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

  If the new key chord was already taken, we also need to update the conflicting `Command` and remove its key chord.

-`SetName` will need to make sure to modify the `_NameMap` and the provided `Command`.
+`SetName` will need to make sure to modify the `Command` in `_ActionMap` and regenerate `NameMap`.
- We also need to iterate through the list of commands and see if the old name is still in use by another command.
-If that's the case, don't remove `_NameMap[oldName]`, instead retarget it.

 `SetIcon` will only need to modify the provided `Command`.

 `SetAction` will need to begin by updating the provided `Command`'s `ActionAndArgs`.
  If the generated name is being used, the name will need to be updated.
-As with `SetName`, we also need to update `_NameMap` and check if the old name is still in use by another command.

 Regarding [Layering Actions](#layering-actions), if the `Command` does not exist in the current layer, but exists in a parent layer, we need to...